-During today’s Finance 4335 class meeting, we will delve deeper into the topic of adverse selection.
-Adverse selection is often referred to as the “hidden information” problem.
+During next Tuesday’s Finance 4335 class meeting, we will consider the adverse selection problem.
 This concept is particularly easy to understand in an insurance market setting; if you are an insurer, you have to be concerned that the worst possible risks are the ones that want to purchase insurance.
 However, it is important to note that adverse selection occurs in many market settings other than insurance markets.
 Adverse selection occurs whenever one party to a contract has superior information compared with his or her counter-party.
 When this occurs, often the party with the information advantage is tempted to take advantage of the uninformed party.

-In an insurance setting, adverse selection is an issue whenever insurers know less about the actual risk characteristics of their policyholders than the policyholders themselves.
-In lending markets, banks have limited information about their clients’ willingness and ability to pay back on their loan commitments.
+In an insurance setting, adverse selection is an issue whenever insurers know less about the actual risk characteristics of a potential client than the client herself.
+In lending markets, banks have limited information about their potential clients’ willingness and ability to pay back on their loan commitments.
 In the used car market, the seller of a used car has more information about the car that is for sale than potential buyers.
 In the labor market, employers typically know less than the worker does about his or her abilities.
 In product markets, the product’s manufacturer often knows more about product failure rates than the consumer, and so forth…

 The problem with adverse selection is that if left unchecked, it can undermine the ability of firms and consumers to enter into contractual relationships, and in extreme cases, may even give rise to so-called market failures.
 For example, in the used car market, since the seller has more information than the buyer about the condition of the vehicle, the buyer cannot help but be naturally suspicious concerning product quality.
 Consequently, he or she may not be willing to pay as much for the car as it is worth (assuming that it is not a “lemon”).
 Similarly, insurers may be reticent about selling policies to bad risks, banks may be worried about loaning money to poor credit risks, employers may be concerned about hiring poor quality workers, consumers may be worried about buying poor quality products, and so on…